ChristinaLast/Equity-Accessibility-Los-Angeles/README.md

 If you do not yet have these packages installed, we recommend to use the [conda](http://conda.pydata.org/docs/intro.html) package manager to install all the requirements
 (you can install [miniconda](http://conda.pydata.org/miniconda.html) or install the (larger) Anaconda distribution, found at https://www.anaconda.com/download/).
-To instal Pystan 2.18.1, ``pip`` will be required.
+To instal Pystan 2.18.1, contextily, sklearn and mgwr, ``pip`` will be required.

 ## Downloading the materials